kabisa/terraform-datadog-kubernetes/README.md

 ## Node Ready

+Checks to see if the node is in ready status or not

 | variable                     | default                                  | required | description                      |
 |------------------------------|------------------------------------------|----------|----------------------------------|
 | node_ready_enabled           | True                                     | No       |                                  |